-Based on a mandate set forth in the 1996 amendments to the Safe Drinking Water Act, ADEQ evaluated each water source used by public water systems in Arizona.
+Based on a Safe Drinking Water Act mandate, ADEQ evaluated each water source used by public water systems in Arizona.
 These evaluations assessed the hydrogeology of drinking water sources to determine the quality of groundwater being drawn into wells, evaluated the watersheds supplying surface water, and surveyed land use activities occurring near drinking water sources.

 This information is now used to determine the degree to which a public drinking water source is protected from, or at risk of, contamination.
 It is also used to assist local communities in implementing source water protection measures.

 Adjacent land uses within a specified proximity to a drinking water source, or the designated source water assessment area, can now be evaluated by ADEQ to determine if they are in fact posing a contamination risk.
 ADEQ has compliance information (occurrence data) on all public water systems in Arizona as well as many of the land uses found within drinking water source water assessment areas.